- What is hyperthyroidism?

 Q: What are the symptoms of hyperthyroidism in men?

-A: Symptoms of hyperthyroidism in men include anxiety, irritability, increased sweating, tremors, tiredness and the other symptoms detailed earlier in this resource.
+A: Symptoms of hyperthyroidism in men include anxiety, irritability, increased sweating, tremors, tiredness and other symptoms detailed above.

 Other names for hyperthyroidism